-Responsive website designing is already making the headlines since months now.
+Responsive website design is already making the headlines for months now.
 It is not a new concept but has evolved as a necessity only now.

-Responsive website design is a way that allows your single site to cater the needs of a range of screen sizes – laptops, smartphones, tablets and others and adjusts its pixels accordingly with just one content source and one URL.
+Responsive website design is a way that allows your single site to cater to the needs of a range of screen sizes – laptops, smartphones, tablets, and others and adjusts its pixels accordingly with just one content source and one URL.

 Speaking technically, it is a single HTML code that adapts itself to the varying needs of varied screen sizes on the basis of CSS media queries.

-We have delivered 500+ responsive projects in last 5 years.
+We have delivered 500+ responsive projects in the last 5 years.
 Click here to see our portfolio.

 Responsive web design is a cumulative effort of three components that work in accordance to create amazing user experiences.
 These components include:

 The flexible text and images adjust themselves as per the layout width set with CSS.
 This avoids overrunning texts that not only look shabby but also are hard to read.
 A flexible container ensures that the text is wrapped automatically and that the font size is adjusted on its own as per the requirement of the screen size.

 A fluid grid is responsible for adding scalability and flexibility to your web design.
 This makes sure that there is consistent spacing throughout based on percentages rather than using fixed pixels.

 Media queries adjust the page layout as per the viewport size.
 This might change from phone to phone.
 For one, content can come stacked in one column, while for the other it can come in two equally spaced columns.
 The fonts might be smaller in one and larger in another.

 So which one should you choose to go for?
 This is a tough question indeed!
 Here is a quick break up of RWD in terms of its pros and cons which would aid you in the decision-making process.